drkblog/alarm/server/README.md

 - Use Java 17 or later.
 - User the **Maven** wrapper to build the project.
 - Use the `local` Spring profile and setup your test account in the `application-local.properties` file.

-### Pending work

-- Remove event window logic from `CalendarService` into a different class.
-- Make the event window configurable.